flaubert-dev/wp-api-starter-theme/README.md

 ## Theme installation

-Download this WordPress Theme inside your themes folder:
+[Fork](https://github.com/flaubert-dev/wp-api-starter-theme/fork) or download this WordPress theme in your themes folder.
+If you download by git clone, don't forget to remove the `.git` folder:

 ```sh
 git clone git@github.com:flaubert-dev/wp-api-starter-theme.git